FuzzyBunnys/LED-Backlight/index.md

 I've really enjoyed the ergonomics of the new USB-C cables, as you can just plug them in without rotating the cable through [multiple dimensions](https://www.reddit.com/r/mildlyinfuriating/comments/2dwpei/this_repeating_gif_of_a_usb_plugin_process/).
 So I made the call that the whole setup was going to be powere via USB-C. I picked a USB-C PMIC (Power Management Integrated Circuit), from Texas Instruments, the [TPS25730](https://www.digikey.ca/en/products/detail/texas-instruments/TPS25730DREFR/22147394?so=87849317&content=productdetail_CA&mkt_tok=MDI4LVNYSy01MDcAAAGUdTrnN9mfeJxOdSzYZ-EtBqb6iZSsnAYOixGF4BBJlj9Jc2aqQcGUMyJdwWCFnfoYPYfvJ0gpk0__K-L8dzpxMv-25WeEYa3rXzAYD4Ex) and followed the manufacturer's recommended layout in the datasheet.
 The PCB's arrived a short while after I ordered them, and I assembled the components.

 INSERT ASSEMBLED PCB PHOTO

+I plugged the USB-C cable in and as always, it did not work immediately.
+Nothing was hot to the touch though (a good sign!) so I commenced troubleshooting.

 INSERT POWERED PCB PHOTO